Skip to main content

 3. Add a Host and a Remote path.
 The remote path should contain your Directory (tenant) ID, so copy that from your Notepad.

-Below is how it works today but Microsoft may likely change this later.
+The following image illustrates how it works now, but Microsoft will likely change this in the future.

 4. Select the Parameters tab and add these four parameters: